Anisotremus virginicus: Description

 Anisotremus virginicus has a deep, compressed body with a very high back and a short, blunt head.
 The mouth is positioned low on the head, it is horizontal with fleshy lips and the jaws are equipped with bands of teeth on both jaws.
 The outer band of teeth are conical in shape.
 The flanks are marked with alternating yellow and silver stripes.
 There is a black bar running diagonally from over the eye to the upper lip and a second, vertical black bar runs from the front of the dorsal fin to the base of the pectoral fin.
 They have yellow fins, the caudal fin is deeply forked.
 The juveniles do not have the two black bars and have two black stripes which run horizontally along the middle of the flanks and a black blotch close to the caudal fin base and the head is vivid yellow.
-The dorsal fin contains 12 spines and 16-18 soft rays while the anal fin contains 3 spines and 9 soft rays.
-This species attains a maximum total length of 40.6 cm, although 25 cm is mote typical, and the maximum published weight is 930 g.
+The dorsal fin contains 12 spines and 16–18 soft rays while the anal fin contains 3 spines and 9 soft rays.
+This species attains a maximum total length of 40.6 cm, although 25 cm is more typical, and the maximum published weight is 930 g.

 Distribution

-Anisotremus virginicus is found in the western Atlantic Ocean from northeastern Florida south along its Atlantic coast to the Bahamas, then westwards into the Gulf of Mexico from the Florida Keys north to New Port Richey on Florida’s Gulf coast.
+Anisotremus virginicus is found in the western Atlantic Ocean from northeastern Florida south along its Atlantic coast to the Bahamas, then westwards into the Gulf of Mexico from the Florida Keys north to New Port Richey on Florida's Gulf coast.
 Within the Gulf it is found at the Flower Garden Banks and on the Mexican coast as far south as the northern Yucatan Peninsula and also northwestern Cuba.
 It then ranges southwards throughout the Caribbean Sea, to South America as far south as Rio de Janeiro.
 It can also be found at Fernando de Noronha and Atoll das Rocas.
 It is found at Bermuda where it was introduced.

 Habitat and biology

 Anisotremus virginicus inhabits reefs and areas of rock substrate in shallow inshore waters at depths of 2–20 m.
 The juveniles are found in beds of sea grass.
 It is a nocturnal species which frequently moves around in large schools, occasionally swimming with white grunts.
 This species can produce a grunting sound, as can all the grunts, by grinding their teeth together.
 It feeds mainly on benthic invertebrates such as molluscs, crustaceans, echinoderms, polychaetes and annelids.
-The juveniles act as cleaner fish.
+The juveniles act as cleaner fish, picking parasites from the skin and scales of other species of fish.